 A pocket park is a small park or open space accessible to the public.
-The functions of a pocket park can vary from a small event space or play areas for children, to a space for relaxing, meeting friends, or taking lunch breaks.
+The functions of a pocket park can vary from a small play areas for children, to a space to sit or meet friends.

-In this instance, the recommended pocket park can be a refuge or sitting area along the sidewalk on Keeler Road.
+In this instance, the recommended pocket park can be a sitting area along the sidewalk on Keeler Road.

-1 new pocket park location Approximatly 9 acres
+1 new pocket park location Approximatly 0.9 acres